 In pioneering distance education, UNE has contributed to the nation’s development for nearly 100 years, enriching the lives of many people who would otherwise have been unable to pursue university studies.

 Education – wherever you are

 Approximately 80 per cent of UNE’s students study online.
 With campuses in Armidale and Tamworth (under construction), nine regional study centres and a campus in western Sydney, students can tailor their learning experience to suit their personal and professional needs.

 Students, including international students from over 70 nations, can also choose to enjoy a vibrant residential experience.
 Accommodation options range from traditional, catered colleges to independent apartment-style living.

-UNE aims for the highest academic standards and has achieved the maximum five stars for overall student experience in each of the past 13 years; a feat unmatched by any other Australian public university.
-For teaching quality and student support, UNE is rated number one in NSW.
+UNE has achieved the maximum five stars for overall student experience for the past 17 years; a feat unmatched by any other Australian public university.
+UNE is rated five stars in Australia for teaching quality and student support by Canstar Blue.

-A diverse portfolio of academic and professional courses covers arts and humanities, education and health, economics, business, law, medicine, social and behavioural sciences, sport and exercise, and natural and environmental sciences.
-Our bespoke courses were developed to allow working adults to design a degree programme to suit their needs.
+Students can choose from a range of courses in the arts, humanities, education, health, economics, business, law, medicine, social and behavioural sciences, sport and exercise, and environmental sciences.
+UNE’s bespoke courses allow working adults to design a personalised degree program to suit their specific needs.

-UNE enjoys a reputation for research excellence based on strong linkages with national research centres and institutes.
-UNE is internationally recognised for contributions to applied animal genetics and breeding, agriculture and law, social sciences and health and medicine in a regional context.
-The UNE PhD (Innovation) programme embeds practical research projects in industries and communities.
+UNE is internationally recognised for contributions to applied animal genetics and breeding, agriculture, law, social sciences, and health and medicine in a regional context.
+The UNE PhD (Innovation) program embeds practical research projects in industries and communities.